ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Experiments

-A qualitative comparison of \methodname with VD-IT and UNINEXT is provided in Figure~\ref{fig:rvos}.
-Firstly, we can see that our approach can successfully track the sponge (which was never seen in training) in a challenging sequence from BURST, whereas other methods focus on foreground objects.
+A qualitative comparison of \methodname (MS-1.4B) with VD-IT and UNINEXT is provided in Figure~\ref{fig:rvos}.
+In the first row, our approach is able to track the sponge (which was never seen in training) in a challenging sequence from BURST, whereas other methods focus on foreground objects.
 In the second sequence from VSPW \methodname successfully generalizes to the non-object `wall' category, whereas UNINEXT focuses on a nearby \textit{object} and VD-IT fails entirely.
-The following examples from our Ref-VPS illustrate that both baselines exhibit object-centric bias, as in the examples with the lizard skin in row 3 and blue smoke in row 6.
-While VD-IT shows better generalization, it often simply segments the dominant region in the video (see rows 4 and 7 in Figure~\ref{fig:rvos}).
+The following examples from Ref-VPS illustrate that both baselines exhibit object-centric bias, as in the examples with the lizard skin in row 3 and blue smoke in row 6.
+While VD-IT shows better generalization, it often latches on the dominant region (rows 4 and 7 in Figure~\ref{fig:rvos}).
 In contrast, \methodname demonstrates both good coverage of rare concepts and high precision with respect to the language prompt.
-See more examples of highly dynamic sequences in Section~\ref{sppsec:fight} in the appendix.
+See more examples of highly dynamic sequences in the supplementary.